-Looking forward, much works remains to be done to understand the Court's use of the shadow docket more broadly, and the use of summary reversals in particular.
+Looking forward, much works remains to understand the Court's use of the shadow docket more broadly, and of summary reversals in particular.
 Empirically, most work on the shadow docket has focused on one particular type of decision (e.g. summary reversals, stays, injunctions) during the Roberts Court.
-While this is understandable, it would be worthwhile to take a more longitudinal approach and examine how both the quantity and quality of summary reversals has varied over time as the Court has gained more control of its docket.
+While this is understandable, it would be worthwhile to take a more longitudinal approach and examine how the quantity and quality of summary reversals has varied over time as the Court has gained more control of its docket.